ged/ruby-zyre/README.md

 Zyre is a P2P library which has two modes: pub/sub and direct messaging.
 To use it, you create a node, optionally join some groups (subscribing), and start it.
 Then you can send broadcast messages to all other nodes in a group, or direct messages to a particular node.

-This example join the Zyre network and dumps messages it sees in the 'global' group to stderr:
+This example joins the Zyre network and dumps messages it sees in the 'global' group to stderr:

     node = Zyre::Node.new
     node.join( 'global' )